rr1000/slate/source/index.md

 ## Assigned Security Responsibility - 164.308(a)(2)

 ```
 Catalyze, Inc. has formally assigned and documented its security officer.
+Our security office is [Ben Uphoff](malto:ben@catalyze.io).
 ```

 Standard | Description